-The following unaudited pro forma consolidated financial statements are based on our historical consolidated financial statements and IFC's historical combined financial statements, each included or incorporated by reference in this prospectus supplement, adjusted to give effect to the IFC Acquisition, the financing for the IFC Acquisition, the refinancing of our existing tranche B term loan facility and the application of the estimated net proceeds of such financing as described under "Use of Proceeds", including the repayment of a portion of the outstanding indebtedness under our existing senior credit facilities.
-The unaudited pro forma consolidated statement of operations for the year ended December 31, 2001 gives effect to the IFC Acquisition, the financing for the IFC Acquisition, the refinancing of our existing tranche B term loan facility and the application of the estimated net proceeds of such financing as described under "Use of Proceeds", including the repayment of a portion of the outstanding indebtedness under our existing senior credit facilities, as if each had occurred on January 1, 2001.
-The unaudited pro forma consolidated balance sheet as of December 31, 2001 gives effect to the IFC Acquisition, the financing for the IFC Acquisition, the refinancing of our existing tranche B term loan facility and the application of the estimated net proceeds of such financing as described under "Use of Proceeds", including the repayment of a portion of the outstanding indebtedness under our existing senior credit facilities, as if each had occurred on December 31, 2001.
+The following unaudited pro forma consolidated financial statements are based on our historical consolidated financial statements and IFC's historical combined financial statements, each included or incorporated by reference in this prospectus supplement, adjusted to give effect to the IFC Acquisition, the financing for the IFC Acquisition, the refinancing of our existing tranche B term loan facility and the application of the estimated net proceeds of such financing as described under "Use of Proceeds".
+The unaudited pro forma consolidated statement of operations for the year ended December 31, 2001 gives effect to the IFC Acquisition, the financing for the IFC Acquisition, the refinancing of our existing tranche B term loan facility and the application of the estimated net proceeds of such financing as described under "Use of Proceeds", as if each had occurred on January 1, 2001.
+The unaudited pro forma consolidated balance sheet as of December 31, 2001 gives effect to the IFC Acquisition, the financing for the IFC Acquisition, the refinancing of our existing tranche B term loan facility and the application of the estimated net proceeds of such financing as described under "Use of Proceeds", as if each had occurred on December 31, 2001.

-The following unaudited pro forma financial information assumes that the gross proceeds for this offering in excess of \$200.0 million have been applied in the manner described under "Summary -- Financing for the IFC Acquisition", and assumes for this purpose that the actual amounts outstanding under our revolving credit facility and our existing tranche A term loan facility as of the closing of the IFC Acquisition will equal the amounts outstanding under such facilities as of December 31, 2001.
-Specifically, we assume that the gross proceeds from this offering in excess of \$200.0 million have been used to repay approximately \$40.0 million of outstanding indebtedness under our revolving credit facility and \$2.8 million of outstanding indebtedness under our existing tranche A term loan facility.
-In addition, we assume that the financing for the IFC Acquisition and the refinancing of our existing tranche B term loan facility will include (1) the offering of 8,000,000 shares of common stock resulting in net proceeds of \$239.7 million, (2) \$98.7 million aggregate principal amount of borrowings under the Incremental Tranche A Term Loan and (3) \$721.9 million aggregate principal amount of borrowings under the New Tranche C Term Loan, of which \$469.8 million (the outstanding balance of our existing tranche B term loan facility as of December 31, 2001) will be in the form of the Refinancing Loan and \$252.1 million will be in the form of the Incremental Tranche C Term Loan.
-Actual amounts borrowed and repaid at the closing of the IFC Acquisition are subject to change based on the amounts outstanding under our existing senior credit facilities at the closing of the IFC Acquisition, as well as any subsequent changes to the terms of the amendment to our existing senior credit facilities with respect to the application of excess gross proceeds that may be agreed to by us and the lenders under such facilities.
+For purposes of the following unaudited pro forma financial information, we assume that we will be able to refinance our existing tranche B term loan facility.
+We also assume that the net proceeds from this offering in excess of \$200.0 million have been applied to reduce the amount of additional borrowings under the Incremental Tranche C Term Loan.
+Specifically, we assume that the financing for the IFC Acquisition and the refinancing of our existing tranche B term loan facility will include (1) the offering of 8,000,000 shares of common stock resulting in net proceeds of \$246.3 million, (2) \$99.8 million aggregate principal amount of borrowings under the Incremental Tranche A Term Loan and (3) \$672.2 million aggregate principal amount of borrowings under the New Tranche C Term Loan, of which \$469.8 million (the outstanding balance of our existing tranche B term loan facility as of December 31, 2001) will be in the form of the Refinancing Loan and \$202.4 million will be in the form of the Incremental Tranche C Term Loan.

 The unaudited pro forma consolidated financial statements reflect pro forma adjustments that are described in the accompanying notes and are based on available information and certain assumptions we believe are reasonable but are subject to change.
 In our opinion, all adjustments that are necessary to present fairly the pro forma information have been made.
-The unaudited pro forma consolidated financial statements do not purport to represent what our results of operations or financial position would actually have been if the IFC Acquisition, the financing for the IFC Acquisition, the refinancing of our existing tranche B term loan facility and the application of the estimated net proceeds of such financing as described under "Use of Proceeds", including the repayment of a portion of the outstanding indebtedness under our existing senior credit facilities, had occurred on such dates or to project our results of operations or financial position for any future date or period.
+The unaudited pro forma consolidated financial statements do not purport to represent what our results of operations or financial position would actually have been if the IFC Acquisition, the financing for the IFC Acquisition, the refinancing of our existing tranche B term loan facility and the application of the estimated net proceeds of such financing as described under "Use of Proceeds" had occurred on such dates or to project our results of operations or financial position for any future date or period.
 The unaudited pro forma consolidated financial statements reflect our preliminary estimates of the allocation of the purchase price for the IFC Acquisition and are subject to change.
 The unaudited pro forma consolidated financial statements do not reflect any operating efficiencies and cost savings that we may achieve with respect to the combined entities nor any expense associated with achieving these benefits.